thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 # GAME DESIGN

 ## USER INTERFACE
+There is a popup dialogue panel that will appear whenever your character tries to talk to an NPC.
+The text will be parsed to show up without overflowing accordingly.
+If the player has a choice to make from the conversation, then the choice buttons will pop up on the screen.
+We have IDs that accordingly indicate what is the next conversation the player will have with the NPC.

+There will be an "empathy" value measurement on the screen that indicates to the player how much closer they are to moving on in the game.

 ## CHARACTER CREATION
 You sort-of "create your character" as you play the game, since your responses